sardinachanx/Chain-Reaction/README.md

   - Infinite: Level threshold unknown, high difficulty, unlimited lives
   - Survival: Level threshold known, medium-low difficulty, 1 life only!
 - Therapeutic (maybe) music for each game mode
+- Local highscore saving for original and survival modes

 ~~Disclaimer: I am not responsible if you get a heart attack during Survival mode.
 Or any other mode.
 Or in your life.
 I'm just not responsible for heart attacks in general.~~